 The Enneagram is a Tool for Self-Reflection

-Every day in coaching is different, and there are many days when life is hard.
+Every day living the coaching life is different, and there are many days when life is hard.
 Rather than jumping in and fighting against a situation, I can stand back and pray when I’m aware of my best and worst tendencies and how they impact other people.

 Communicating How My Husband Will Hear Me